The producer and director around a pool table, bills on the side, the writer laughs maniacally from the room with grips of cash in his hands.

 Captain - "Just ... how long do we have ?"

-~ The Producer on the telephone - "Jesus fuck."
+~ The Producer on a telephone - "Jesus fuck."

 Technology - "Hour and a half."